 - efficiency reasons justify that the Commission limits itself to making the commitments binding, and does not issue a formal prohibition decision.

-As of 2005, leniency has been introduced into Greek competition law.
-The HCC has rendered relevant Decision No. 526/VI/2011 on Leniency, following in general terms the respective EC Leniency Notice.
+As of 2005, leniency was introduced into Greek competition law.
+The HCC has rendered Decision No. 526/VI/2011 on Leniency, following in general terms the respective EC Leniency Notice.

 Leniency applies only in horizontal cartel cases and not in vertical cartel cases or abuse of dominant position cases.
 As per the EU approach, a distinction is made between:

-- full immunity from fines, in case the undertaking is the first to submit evidence for a cartel that the HCC did not have, at the time of submission, sufficient evidence to carry out an investigation or find out the infringement; and
+- full immunity from fines, if the undertaking is the first to submit evidence for a cartel about which the HCC did not have, at the time of submission, sufficient evidence to carry out an investigation or find out about the infringement; and

-- reduction of fines, in case the undertaking provides the HCC with evidence of the alleged infringement, which represent a ‘significant added value’ when compared to other information already possessed by the HCC.
+- reduction of fines, if the undertaking provides the HCC with evidence of the alleged infringement that represents a ‘significant added value’ when compared to other information already possessed by the HCC.

 The undertaking must also:

-- cooperate fully, actively and on a continuous basis throughout the investigation procedure, and provide the HCC with all information and evidence in its possession or that might later become available to it;
+- cooperate fully, actively and continuously throughout the investigation procedure, and provide the HCC with all information and evidence in its possession or that might later become available to it;

 - end its participation in the alleged infringement as soon as it submits the information to the HCC;

 - not have encouraged other undertakings to participate in the infringement;

 - treat, with full confidentiality, the fact that it has applied for leniency until the completion of the investigation and the drafting of the report by the HCC on the case; and